ENDscript 2.0

 • PDB SITES markers (blue mesh).

-• All these features are fully user-editable thanks to the PyMOL control panel and publication-quality pictures can rapidly be rendered.
+• All these features are fully editable by the user thanks to the PyMOL control panel and publication-quality pictures can be rendered quickly.

-• For more details on the automated pipeline and user-accessible settings, please consult the User Guide.
+• For more details on the automated pipeline and user-accessible settings, please refer to the User Guide.

 ENDscript can handle up to 3,000 distinct sequences adorned with their secondary structure elements and render their representation in the gigantic 'Tapestry' format (0.8 × 3.3 meters)!